dzackgarza/Notes/Research/Notes/ReadingGeneral/2019-03-23 Reading Notes.md

 $$
 is a homotopy pullback diagram.

-Our first guess is motivated by the hypothesis that a contravariant functor E : (Schemes) → (Spectra) satisfying property (∗), in analogy to the functor K, must be something like a cohomology theory for schemes.
-A weak equivalence of schemes X
+Our first guess is motivated by the hypothesis that a contravariant functor E : (Schemes) → (Spectra) A weak equivalence of schemes X∼
-∼
 −→ Y would be expected to have the property that E(Y ) → E(X) is a weak equivalence of spectra for every such E.